 Regardless of the curing process, jerky can last without refrigeration for months.
 As a result, it is the ideal storage food and the perfect snack to munch on while traveling, working, or walking the dog.

-Traditional jerky contains very little or no fat.
-It is difficult to bite on, but it has a powerful flavor.
+Traditional beef jerky contains very little or no fat; making it a lean meat.
+It is difficult to bite on, but it has a powerful flavor and high protein.
 The modern kind has a higher amount of fat, which makes it easier to chew on.
 However, both varieties provide a strong protein kick and a subsequent energy boost.